algorandfoundation/specs/dev/ledger.md

 the first value corresponds to an existing (or previously existing) application ID, and the second is a _box name_, 1 to 64 bytes in length.
 The value is a byte-array of length not greater than 32,768.
+Unlike global/local state keys, an empty array is not a valid box name.
+However, empty box names may appear in transactions to increase the I/O budget (see below).

 When an application executes an opcode that creates or destroys a box, the minimum balance of the associated application account (whose